 Representing the Philippines were Assistant Secretary Designate for Agribusiness and Field Operations Service Director Dr. Andrew Villacorta; Regional Executive Directors Lucrecio Alviar, Region 1, Elena delos Santos, Region 5, Carlene Collado, Region 10, and Arnel de Mesa, Region 4A; Mayor Rommel Arnardo of Kauswagan, Lanao del Norte, and businessman Raymund Permites, CEO of Julimons Enterprise, and Yvette Tan, Online Editor for Agriculture.com.ph.

 Aside from a tour of the expo, the Philippine contingent visited three agricultural machinery manufacturers: Kukje Machinery, maker of Branson Tractors; Asia Technology Co., Ltd., whose mini cultivator is the best selling machine of its kind in the world; and Lee-Hwa Industry Co., maker of rice and corn milling machines and who proudly employs 10 Filipinos in its factory.

-The officials were interviewed by The Farmers Newspaper (nongmin.com), which asked, what must Korean agricultural machinery vendors know about the Philippine market?
+The officials were interviewed by the Korean agricultural press, which asked, ‘what must Korean agricultural machinery vendors know about the Philippine market?’
 The first answer is that the machines must be affordable, and second, they must have after sales service.

 Catch our in-depth coverage of KIEMSTA 2018 in the next issue of Agriculture Monthly magazine.